Laura-O/WCA-modals/README.md

 * MultiBLD: points
 * FMC: moves

-## Some restriscitons and conditions
+## Some restrictions and conditions
 ### Time Limits
 * Default time limit is 10 minutes for speed events